 Based upon feedback from DLGSC, there is no practical issue with holding the Business Case project in abeyance pending the completion of the Town Centre Masterplan project.
+The Town Centre Masterplan project is likely to conclude in the first quarter of 2020.

-The Town will need to acquit grants funds for costs previously incurred, but otherwise, suspension of the Business Case project will also suspend any further expenditure.
+The Town will need to acquit grant funds for costs previously incurred, but otherwise, suspension of the Business Case project will also suspend any further expenditure, with approximately \$30,000 of the project budget unspent.